pradeepakumari/ws1/index.md

 #title: Vision
 feature_text: |
   ## Innovtion Center
-  Maximizing Visibility, Speed, Intensity and Productivity of Suzuki’s R&D through Broad Collaborations between Suzuki and IITH
+  Maximizing Visibility, Speed, Intensity and Productivity of <>’s R&D through Broad Collaborations between <> and IITH
 feature_image: "https://picsum.photos/1300/400?image=989"
 #excerpt: "Alembic is a starting point for [Jekyll](https://jekyllrb.com/) projects.
 Rather than starting from scratch, this boilerplate is designed to get the ball rolling immediately.
 Install it, configure it, tweak it, push it."
 ---
-IIT Hyderabad is looking forward to the active collaboration and the accomplishment of Suzuki’s vision through Suzuki Innovation Centre.
+IIT Hyderabad is looking forward to the active collaboration and the accomplishment of <>’s vision through <> Innovation Centre.

 <!--Alembic is a starting point for [Jekyll](https://jekyllrb.com/) projects.
 Rather than starting from scratch, this boilerplate is designed to get rolling immediately.
 Install it, configure it, tweak it, push it.-->